 How Advising Works for an IDM

-- Both directors of undergraduate studies must agree to an initial list of courses that you will take in the two departments and must jointly approve any subsequent changes to the course of study.
+- Both directors of undergraduate studies must agree to an initial list of courses that you will take in the two departments, and both advisors and both directors must jointly approve any subsequent changes to the course of study.

 - An IDM functions as a single major and as such, can be combined with a second major; whether such a decision is appropriate or feasible should be carefully evaluated.

-If you would like to explore the idea of an IDM, talk with your advisor and/or a Director of Academic Engagement about the merits of an IDM, compared to choosing a major and minor or Program II.
-Then as you focus your topic and select courses, meet with the directors of undergraduate studies in the two departments or programs that would comprise your program of study.
+If you would like to explore the idea of an IDM, talk with your advisor and/or a Director of Academic Engagement about the merits of an IDM compared to traditional major/minor combinations or Program II.
+Then identify advisors in the two departments and work with them and the directors of undergraduate studies to generate a list of courses that will satisfy department requirements and meet the educational goals of your IDM.

 To declare an IDM, you should complete the IDM application form and worksheet below and meet with the appropriate directors of undergraduate study for advice and their approval of your courses.
 Both DUSs and advisors must sign the application form.
 Note that a DUS may set more stringent and/or more specific requirements.
-When the application form is complete and signed, you should submit the application form and worksheet to Dean Jeff Forbes in 011 Allen Building for final approval and processing.
+When the application form is complete and signed, you should submit the application form to Dean Karen Murphy in 011 Allen Building for final approval and processing.